C Cat Trance

 C Cat Trance were a post-punk band from Nottingham, England, formed by John Rees Lewis after his departure from Medium Medium.
 They released five albums before splitting up in the mid-1990s.

 History

 After leaving Medium Medium, Rees Lewis formed C Cat Trance with original Medium Medium drummer Nigel Kingston Stone.
 While similar in some respects to Medium Medium, they incorporated World music elements, releasing a self-titled debut mini-LP in 1983 on the Red Flame label.
 Subsequent releases were on the Red Flame sub-label Ink, starting with the "Dreams of Leaving" 12-inch single.
 They released one album a year between 1985 and 1987 and another in 1992 before splitting up.

 John Rees Lewis later returned to a reformed Medium Medium.

 Cherry Red released a collection of the band's best material in 2005.

+In August 2024, the label confirmed the death of Rees Lewis, describing him as "a master of fusing elements of synth pop, electronic, tribal rhythms, post-punk and psychedelia".